 Ama Dablam Climb with International Mountain Guides

-Thanks for your interest in our Ama Dablam Expedition.
-One of the most beautiful peaks in the world, Ama rises above the Dudh Kosi River valley on the way to Everest Base Camp in Nepal.
+Thanks for your interest in our 2015 Ama Dablam Expedition.
+This is one of the most famous and beautiful peaks in the world, rising above the Dudh Kosi River valley on the way to Everest Base Camp in Nepal.

-Please contact me personally if you have further questions or would like to discuss different options.
+Please contact us if you have further questions or would like to discuss different options.
 We can put together a package for you that will meet your requirements.
 We'll look forward to hearing from you.
 Eric Simonson and Greg Vernovage, IMG Himalayan Programs

 How hard is Ama Dablam?

 We recommend that you be very comfortable on Alpine Ice Grade III; rock climbing in rock shoes on 5.7-5.8 rock and experienced on multi pitch rock climbs wearing mountaineering boots over 4th and moderate 5th-class terrain.
 Most of the route on Ama Dablam is fixed, so you will also need a high level of competence ascending and descending fixed ropes and passing anchors.
 There is one pitch on the route that is just about dead vertical, so practice ascending a vertical fixed rope as well.

 The best general practice for you is probably to go out and do some longer Grade III or IV rock climbs, preferably ridge climbs with a range of difficulty from short roping/short pitching up to moderate 5th class climbing.
 If you want to come out to the Northwest and train with IMG guides, we can schedule a climb for you with one of our Ama Dablam veteran guides in the North Cascades over terrain similar to what you would expect on Ama Dablam.